AryaChakraborty/articulus_rag/CONTRIBUTING.md

 5. **Commit Changes:**
    - In GitHub Desktop, you'll see a list of the files you've changed.
 Check the box next to each file you want to include in the commit.
-   - Enter a summary and description for your changes in the "Summary" and "Description" fields, respectively.
+   - Enter a summary and description for your changes in the "Summary" and "Description" fields.
 Click the "Commit to <branch-name>" button to commit your changes to the local branch.

 6. **Push Changes to GitHub:**
    After committing your changes, click the "Push origin" button in the top right corner of GitHub Desktop to push your changes to your forked repository on GitHub.